tillt/jenkins-automation/README.md

 ```
 Warning ${LINENO} "Skipping tests; the iPhoneSimulator platform does not currently support application-hosted tests (TEST_HOST set)."
 ```
-Put some "#" before these lines to disable execution.
+Put some "#" in front of these lines to disable execution.
 Now you don't get a warning if you try to run Application Tests from command line.

 ###### Build Phases (Run Script)

-Click on your project file in Xcode and choose your Application Test Target in list to edit the Build Phases.
+Click on your project file in Xcode and choose the Application Test Target in list to edit the Build Phases.

-Expand "Rund Script" and put in the following code snipplet:
+Expand "Run Script" and put in the following code snipplet:

 ```
 echo "<<UNIT_TEST_MARKER>>"